 8.2.
 Release calendar access

-Release data information for each table can be found in the metadata (press on I for further information).
+Release data information for each table can be found in the metadata sheet (press on I for further information).

 8.3.
 Release policy - user access